 Zell explained that the reason Lunatic Pandora called the Lunar Cry to its location was because it had a “crystal pillar” inside that was somehow attuned to the moon, though what Tears’ Point had to do with anything, I still don’t know even at the time of writing (two hours or so from the end of the game!).
 It’s clear Esthar aimed to use this power during the war, but why would the receiver for the weapon – and so the only viable target – be in their territory?
-Were they planning to move it later, somehow?
+Were they testing it there and planning to move it later, somehow?

 While Selphie and Irvine went off to explore the ship, Quistis and Zell decided to give Squall hell for “allowing” Rinoa to surrender Esthar.
 Okay: 1) first Irvine gets mad at Squall for not liking Rinoa enough (back in Deling), then everybody including Irvine gets mad at Squall for liking her too much (when she was unconscious), now these two are on us for just apparently not liking her enough?
 You’re just going to disapprove of all of Squall’s romantic decisions, no matter what they are, aren’t you?
 2) This was her decision, and if you want to defy that, that’s your problem!
 Squall even points this out but the game is clearly against him on it, and it doesn’t have any argument except: “if you loved her you would have defied her, like a man.”
 I get that Squall’s romantic passivity is being cast as a problem by the narrative, but that doesn’t give him the right to disrespect her goddamned decisions!
 3) Quistis begins to make this point about why Squall rescued Rinoa, saying it can’t have just been to hand her over to Esthar.
 Okay, why is this suddenly about what Squall wants and not what Rinoa wants?
 For that matter, why can’t Squall just want Rinoa to be alive and safe?

 And if these guys were going to make this argument for some larger, save-the-world concerns… well, they’re not!
 They simply aren’t!
 But I want to raise the idea anyways because, fun fact!
 4) The greater good is apparently no longer on the table!
 Remember the giant stream of monsters that descended to earth because of Rinoa’s powers?
 The powers she made a decision to confront, a decision that seemed like it might save billions if they can stop that from happening again?
 I wish I were joking but I’m not, but the hellish stream of monsters from the moon is no longer relevant to the plot.
-Besides for the fact that there are now wandering monsters in Esthar and the wandering monsters outside of Esthar have been powered up, the hellstream that looked like it was going to wipe out life on the planet is no longer a fact of the narrative.
+Besides for the fact that there are now wandering monsters in Esthar City and the wandering monsters immediately outside of Esthar have been powered up, the hellstream that looked like it was going to wipe out life on the planet is no longer a fact of the narrative.

 So to repeat: Character consistency is no longer on the table apparently.
 Rinoa’s decision is no longer on the table, apparently!
 The greater good is no longer on the table apparently!
 Oh, and while we’re here: 5) Literally no one in this room knows what the Estharns plan to do with Rinoa or if it will be even remotely permanent, they’re only expressing outrage because of their authorial insight into the facts of the matter.
 Like I said not a scene ago: the game is on fire.